Laulajatar/my-oblivion-mods/Traveler's Tent/docs/Traveler's Tent - Readme.txt

 If you ever lose your tent (be it the item, or the deployed thing), you can get a replacement at any of the merchants that have the Camping topic.
 The check for this is pretty lenient: As long as you don't have tent materials in inventory, you can buy a new one.
 Having multiple tent materials does NOT allow you to have multiple tents.

 I haven't tested this, but I would suggest not leaving the tent set up in an Oblivion world when picking up the sigil stone.
-Don't drop it in the arena,
+Horrible things might happen.

 Over the years, some people have experienced a bug where the tent vanishes after it's put up.
 I've added a script that attempts to put the tent back whenever that happens.
 It will only do so when the player is in the same cell, so in exteriors this might lead to the tent popping back to existence after crossing a cell border.
 Should it happen to pop on top of you, you can use the console command TCL to disable collision and get out.

+Apparently fast travel on horseback to a script moved map marker behaves a bit weirdly.
+You will not spawn directly on the marker, but somewhere in the area.
+I suggest dismounting before traveling to your tent, your horse will follow you anyway..